 Roads of Spain

-Pico del Veleta is a high mountain peak at an elevation of 3.369m (11,053ft) above the sea level, located in the region of Andalusia, in Spain.
-It's one of the highest roads of Europe.
-At an altitude of some 3,000m road conditions become significantly worse.
+Pico del Veleta is a high mountain peak at an elevation of 3,369m (11,053ft) above sea level, located in the region of Andalusia, Spain.
+It's one of the highest roads in Europe.
+At an altitude of around 3,000m, road conditions become significantly worse.

 Situado en la zona suroeste de Europa, España es un país muy montañoso.
 A pesar de ser más famoso, mundialmente, por sus playas, España es el segundo país más montañoso de Europa, con muchos picos de más de 3.000 metros de altura.
 Subir a alguno de estos puertos de montaña te ofrecerá algunas de las vistas más espectaculares que puedas imaginar.